CharlesCreativeContent/toolhouse-examples/README.md

 **demo.html:** This file contains an example of the rag and search tools on a web page, for a Veterinary Clinic

+## Project Structure
+**app.py: The main file that sets up the FastAPI application and integrates Toolhouse with OpenAI's GPT models.
+**SystemPrompts.py: Contains pre-configured system prompts that shape the behavior of each endpoint.
+**demo.html: An example web page demonstrating the retrieval and generation (RAG) and search tools for a Veterinary Clinic.

-## Understanding Toolhouse SDK
+##Understanding Toolhouse SDK
-Toolhouse acts as an orchestration layer between the GPT model and various tools.
-The integration uses the Toolhouse SDK, which enables actions to be taken based on AI decisions.
-For instance, the AI can be able to send emails or retrieve customer support information by addding a tool in toolhouse instead of updating your code.
+Toolhouse acts as an orchestration layer between GPT models and various tools.
+By integrating the Toolhouse SDK, you enable AI models to perform actions based on decisions made during interactions.
+For instance, the AI can send emails or retrieve customer support information by adding a tool in Toolhouse without the need to update your code.

-## How Toolhouse helps
-Today's LLM technology doesn't need to run any code itself.
-Instead, you can run code externally.
-Get response with more context on what tools the LLM should use in your toolhouse,  a function to run those tools, and the LLM uses that to provide a more targeted generation, but also a long list of new capabilities.

-Writing good tools is a long and time-consuming exercise which requires a lot of efforts.
-You have to write definitions of inputs and outputs, robust error handling, handle the infrastructure to host the tool and most importantly effective communication with the model.
-Every model implements function calling slightly differently.
-This causes challenges in schema design, logic implementation, and interaction management.

-## ✨ Using Toolhouse -
+### Why Use Toolhouse?
+Building tools for AI agents can be time-consuming and complex.
+You need to:

+- Define inputs and outputs.
+- Implement robust error handling.
+- Manage infrastructure to host the tools.
+- Ensure effective communication with the model.
+- Deal with different function-calling implementations across models.

-You can use tools that have been written and maintained by developers like you.
+Toolhouse simplifies this process by providing a platform where you can use tools written and maintained by developers like you.
 These tools work with any LLM that supports tool use.
-As most developers use more than one LLM provider in their deployments, Toolhouse is designed to help you manage your functions across each model.
+As most developers use more than one LLM provider in their deployments, Toolhouse helps you manage your functions across each model seamlessly.

-## Get help
+### Key Benefits
+- Ease of Integration: Start using powerful tools with minimal code changes.
+- Community-Driven: Leverage tools developed by a community of developers.
+- Cross-Compatibility: Works with multiple LLM providers and models.
+- Scalability: Easily add or update tools without modifying your existing codebase.

+## Join Our Community
-Our growing community awaits you: We're looking forward to meeting you and while we focus on subjects relevant to Toolhouse, AI or code we're happy to chat about anything.
+Our growing community awaits you!
+We're looking forward to meeting you.
+While we focus on subjects relevant to Toolhouse, AI, or code, we're happy to chat about anything.

 [Join us on Discord](https://discord.gg/xPvyBxhHtu)